Lecon-a/legal-expert-system/README.md

 - “Can this be enforced?”
 - “What happens if I break this clause?”

-👉 _Placeholder for Dashboard Screenshot_
 ![Dashboard](./images/dashboard.png)

 ### **5️⃣ Session-Based Authentication**
 Built with secure Flask session cookies (HTTPOnly, SameSite=Strict).

-👉 _Placeholder for Auth Page Screenshot_
 ![Login](./images/login.png)

 ![Sign Up](./images/registration.png)